 Market price: 220 RMB per kilogram ($15/pound)

-There’s barely any information about heihuzhang on the English-language internet, but it’s closely related to the hawk’s wing mushroom.
-The Yunnan species is a tooth fungus, capable of growing up to a foot-long or more, known colloquially as ‘black tiger’s paw’.
-Each sturdy stem is buff-colored with a coarse, dark-scaled cap.
-Fresh heihuzhang are handsome but only available for a month; dried are more affordable.
+There’s barely any information about heihuzhang on the English-language internet (it’s related to a better-documented species, the hawk’s wing mushroom).
+Heihuzhang grows in Yunnan and it’s a kind of tooth fungus, capable of growing up to a foot-long or more.
+It’s known locally as the black tiger’s paw mushroom.
+The handsome sturdy stems are buff in color with dark-scaled caps.
+Fresh heihuzhang are only available for a month; dried are more affordable.

-I ate heihuzhang for the first time at this dinner and fell in love with the flavor.
+I ate dried heihuzhang for the first time at this dinner, where it was frizzled in oil, and fell in love with the flavor.
 When you cut the mushroom open, it’s consistent in color and texture from stem to cap.
-Smells nice, like chocolate and walnuts.
+It smells nice, like chocolate and walnuts.

-Eating notes: Tastes like earth and mushrooms.
-Slightly woodsy, no seafood or meat aromas, just savoriness.
-The most essentially mushroom-tasting mushroom there is.
-Chewy but not tough.
+Eating notes: Slightly woodsy, no seafood or meat aromas, just intense savoriness.
+In my opinion, this is the most essentially mushroom-tasting mushroom there is.
+The texture is chewy but not tough.
 You can slice it up and cook it straight, although it’s best in soups, pickled or dried, or turned into flavorings.
 In Korea, it’s used to make tea (neungi-cha, scaly hedgehog tea).

 7) Huanghuzhang, “yellow tiger’s paw mushroom” 黄虎掌